juanjosaurio/oneliners/hdd/README.md

 * The way the capacity is displayed (without a space between the number and the unit)
 * A new unit (MB?
 PB?)

+### Update

+As of today, March 17th 2021, the one-liner still works :-)